Recontaminated/geotiff.js/README.md

   * Subsetting via an image window or bounding box and selected bands
   * Reading of samples into separate arrays or a single pixel-interleaved array
   * Configurable tile/strip cache
+  * Configurable ICC profile cache to avoid redundant downloads of the same profile
   * Configurable Pool of workers to increase decoding efficiency
   * Utility functions for geospatial parameters (Bounding Box, Origin, Resolution)
   * Limited [bigTIFF](http://bigtiff.org/#FILE_FORMAT) support